 Historical Landmarks

-Through the hard work and dedication of its residents, many area homes have been restored to reflect their original charm and unique architectural styles.
-Hyde Park includes an eclectic mixture of architectural styles, with everything from late 19th-century Queen Anne and Classical Revival homes to 20th-century bungalow and ranch houses.
-Many of the houses in Hyde Park have been designated City of Austin Historic Landmarks.
-The annual Hyde Park Neighborhood Association Historic Hyde Park Homes Tour showcases Hyde Park houses, often including historic landmarks.
+Through the dedication of residents and community advocates, many homes have been restored to reflect their original character and architectural detail.
+Hyde Park features a wide range of styles, including late 19th-century Queen Anne and Classical Revival houses, as well as early 20th-century bungalows and mid-century ranch homes.
+Numerous properties in the neighborhood have been designated City of Austin Historic Landmarks.
+Each year, the Hyde Park Neighborhood Association’s Historic Hyde Park Homes Tour highlights this architectural diversity, often featuring designated landmarks and notable historic residences.

-In addition to the Elisabet Ney Museum and the Fire Station, forty-two structures – forty-one houses and one commercial building – have been designated City of Austin Historic Landmarks.
-Many of these properties have also been designed as National Register Historic Properties and Texas Historic Landmarks.
+In addition to the Elisabet Ney Museum and the former Fire Station, forty-two structures in Hyde Park - forty-one houses and one commercial building - have received City of Austin Historic Landmark designation.
+Many of these properties are also listed in the National Register of Historic Places and recognized as Texas Historic Landmarks.

-Click on images below to see locations on Google Maps.
+Click the images below to view landmark locations on Google Maps.

 Sears - King House | 209 W. 39th Street | National Register Historic Property